0xAliHn/kotlin-for-android-developers/convert_mainactivity_to_kotlin_code.md

 # Convert `MainActivity` to Kotlin code

+An interesting feature the Kotlin plugin includes is the ability to convert from Java to Kotlin code.
-Kotlin plugin contains an interesting feature that turns Java code into Kotlin code.
-As with any automation, the results will not be perfect, but it will provide a lot of help on the first day before you can start writing your code in Kotlin.
+As any automated process, it won’t be perfect, but it will help a lot during your first days until you start getting used to Kotlin language.

-So we use it in the `MainActivity.java` class.
+So we are using it in our `MainActivity.java` class.
 Open the file and select `Code` -> `Convert Java File to Kotlin File`.
-The difference between them can make you more familiar with the language.
+Take a look at the differences, so that you start becoming familiar with the language.